By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Then something reminds me of that thing that happened that Christmas when I was 5 or the hurt from middle school and suddenly that little child part in me wants to cry.

 Scientists assert that sometimes just trying to look at things changes them.
 Try to photograph a subatomic particle, start to measure it and you might change it.
 The looking for things alters them.
 I know that turning on the light in that old warehouse, the one full of cockroaches, results in them all scurrying for hiding places.
-The more lite you shine in there the harder the roaches are to find.
+The more light you shine in there the harder the roaches are to find.

 Is my inner child like that?
 Does looking for him somehow change him?